-Yallingup in Western Australia’s South West is like our second home as we have spent so much time there over the years.
-Read on for our favourite things to do in Yallingup WA.
+Yallingup in Western Australia’s South West is like our second home as we have spent so much time there.

-This seaside suburb is one of the most popular places for Western Australian’s to holiday due to the trendy breweries, white sand beaches, surf breaks, and beautiful national parks.
-The views of the Indian Ocean from the winding roads are stunning and an incredible place to watch the huge waves crash onto the shore.
+This seaside suburb is one of the most popular Perth getaways due to the trendy breweries, white sand beaches, surf breaks, underground caves, and beautiful national parks.
+The views of the Indian Ocean from the winding roads are stunning, and an incredible place to watch the huge waves crash onto the shore.

 Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read the full disclaimer here.